General Jewish Labour Bund: Parliamentary representation

-Political outlook

-The Bund eventually came to strongly oppose Zionism, arguing that emigration to Palestine was a form of escapism.
+Policies

+The Bund’s position was strongly anti-Zionist since its inception; its modus operandi was based upon the notion of doikayt, or hereness, which affirmed that Jews should advance Jewish culture where they lived, rather than supporting what Bundists considered an anti-semitic idea of Jews as strangers.
+Bundist opposition to Zionism was multifaceted; Vladimir Medem viewed Zionist as not only an unrealistic fantasy, but also as the equivalent of the bourgeois capitalist nationalism of the non-Jewish world and the antithesis to proletarian struggle.

 The Bund did not advocate separatism.
 Instead, it focused on culture, rather than a state or a place, as the glue of Jewish "nationalism".
 In this they borrowed extensively from the Austro-Marxist school, further alienating the Bolsheviks and Lenin.
 The Bund also promoted the use of Yiddish as a Jewish national language and to some extent opposed the Zionist project of reviving Hebrew.

 The Bund won converts mainly among Jewish artisans and workers, but also among the growing Jewish intelligentsia.
 It led a trade union movement of its own.
 It joined with the Poalei Zion (Labour Zionists) and other groups to form self-defense organisations to protect Jewish communities against pogroms and government troops.
 During the Russian Revolution of 1905 the Bund headed the revolutionary movement in the Jewish towns, particularly in Belarus and Ukraine.

-Importance of Yiddish

 The Bund recognized the Yiddish language as a social identifier.
 To maintain its national-cultural autonomy, the Bund advocated for the Polish Jewish minority to use its own language and maintain its cultural institutions in areas where it was considered a sizable portion of the local population.
 As a Germanic language, Yiddish also helped maintain the Bund's European identity.
 This can be compared to the anti-Yiddish campaign taking place in Palestine during the early twentieth century, where Yiddish newspapers were banned and physical attacks took place against Yiddish speakers.

 The Bund had a major role in maintaining and developing Yiddish, including Yiddish literature and other secular cultural uses of the language.
-The Bund was the first political party to publish a Yiddish paper – Der yidisher arbeyter – in tsarist Russia in 1896.
+It published its news in a Yiddish newspaper – Der Yiddisher Arbeyter (The Yiddish Worker) – which had been formed by the Jewish Social Democrats in 1896 as the first Yiddish newspaper in tsarist Russia.